 What Is Plyometrics?

-Plyometrics is fairly new in the fitness world, so you may not know what it is.
-However, if you’ve heard of CrossFit, then you know what plyometrics are.
+Plyometrics is relatively new in the fitness world.
+If you’ve heard of CrossFit, then you know what plyometrics are.
 Plyometrics are exercises that push your muscles to their maximum force in short intervals of time.

 The goal is to increase power and strength.
 For example, a plyometric routine could be doing a circuit of five exercises in under ten minutes.
 This forces the individual to push themselves to their limits, using as much energy and strength as possible.